Tea

 Session Lookbook

-We'll gather in Mirukashi and start with a few Japanese cuisine fundamentals.
-Then we’ll stretch our legs and head out to gather a bouquet of wild shoots and leaves to bring back to the kitchen.
-We'll prepare an elegant lunch full of fresh seasonal flavors.
+We’ll gather in Mirukashi and begin with a few Japanese cuisine fundamentals including how to make dashi.
+Then we’ll head out to collect a bouquet of wild shoots and tender greens before returning to the kitchen to prepare a seasonal lunch full of fresh, vibrant flavors.

 Foraging & Cooking